Rajvenu/hello-world/README.md

 # hello-world
-It is a first program
+It is a first program.
+It is first commit